 The Natchez Thornless Blackberry Plant availability has been eagerly awaited since its development in 2007 by researchers at the University of Arkansas and the United States Department of Agriculture.
-Due to its consistently high yields of large, great tasting berries, the Natchez is thought to be a replacement for many of the current commercial thornless varieties and re-establish profitability for growers.
-Also, there have been no disease problems observed with the Natchez Thornless Blackberry Plant, so it is also being recommended for home-growers.
+Due to its consistently high yields of large, great tasting berries, the Natchez Blackberry is thought to be a replacement for many of the current commercial thornless varieties and re-establish profitability for growers.
+Also, there have been no disease problems observed with the Natchez Thornless Blackberry Plant, so, like the Texas blackberry plant, it is also being recommended for home-growers.

 The Natchez Thornless Blackberry fruits are very large, elongated and glossy black in color.
 Weighing in at 8-9 grams each, it only takes 3-4 berries to make an ounce.
 Natchez Blackberries have a 9.5% sugar content which makes them great for jams, jellies, juice mixes or just eating fresh off the bush.